kumaraditya303/pytest-playwright-snapshot/README.md

 ```

 This will create snapshots for your tests, after that you can run the tests are usual and this will compare the snapshots.

+There is `threshold` kwarg only option which can be used to set the threshold for the comparison of the screenshots and by default it is `0.1`

 ## License